-- A.3.F.1 A student who, within 21 days of enrolment, has neither paid their tuition fee in full nor committed to an instalment payment plan, which has been approved by the University Finance Department, or who is in default of a tuition fee instalment payment by 21 days or more, may be suspended by the University Registrar and Secretary from their programme.
-During the period of such a suspension, a student shall not be entitled to attend classes or lectures or to have access to learning resource facilities or to submit an assessment or to take any examination.
-Marks that may have been awarded for work submitted during a period of suspension shall be disregarded by the Board of Examiners, who shall treat the work as a non-submission. - A.3.F.2 A student who has been suspended for default in the payment of a tuition fee may be re-admitted to a programme where payment in full of all outstanding tuition fees is received within 28 days of the suspension.
-Where payment is received later than 28 days after the suspension, the student shall normally be re-admitted in the following academic year at the stage in the programme when the original suspension occurred.
-This Regulation is without prejudice to the Chief Finance Officer's right to make an arrangement for the payment of tuition fees where a student is in default. - A.3.F.3 Suspension from a programme for non-payment of tuition fees shall not be grounds for the granting of extensions for submission of assessments, nor may the Board of Examiners treat such a suspension as circumstances adversely affecting student performance in assessment. - A.3.F.4 If a student is in default of payment of their tuition fee, the University Registrar and Secretary may terminate the student's enrolment. - A.3.F.5 Where a student wishes to dispute the decision of the University Registrar and Secretary to suspend or terminate their studies, they should make a formal review request in writing to the Deputy Vice Chancellor (Student Development and Engagement). - A.3.F.6 A student who is in default of payment shall be ineligible to proceed from one Level of a programme to another and will have their transcripts of marks and certificates withheld. - A.3.F.7 The University reserves the right to take any reasonable steps to recover any sums due in respect of unpaid fees.
+- A.4.F.1 A student who, within 21 days of enrolment, has neither paid their tuition fee in full nor committed to an instalment payment plan, which has been approved by the University Finance Department, or who is in default of a tuition fee instalment payment by 21 days or more, may be suspended from their programme. - A.4.F.2 Suspension will be communicated in writing by the University Finance Department.
+The communication will set out (as per these Regulations) the terms of the suspension, how the student can rectify the matter, the University's right to terminate a student's studies after 28 days of suspension and the support available to the student via Student Services and the Students' Union Advice Centre. - A.4.F.3 During the period of suspension, a student will not be entitled to attend classes or lectures or to have access to learning resource facilities or to submit an assessment or to take any examination.
+Marks that may have been awarded for work submitted during a period of suspension shall be disregarded by the Board of Examiners, who shall treat the work as a non-submission. - A.4.F.4 Suspension from a programme for non-payment of tuition fees will not be grounds for the granting of extensions for submission of assessments, nor will the Board of Examiners treat such a suspension as circumstances adversely affecting student performance in assessment. - A.3.F.5 A student who has been suspended may be re-admitted to a programme where payment in full of all outstanding tuition fees is received, or an instalment plan is agreed with the University Finance Department, within 28 days of the suspension.
+Where payment is received or an agreement reached later than 28 days after the suspension, the student will normally be readmitted in the following academic year at the stage in the programme when the original suspension occurred unless the delivery of the programme means an earlier opportunity is available.
+This Regulation is without prejudice to the Chief Finance Officer's right to make an arrangement for the payment of tuition fees where a student is in default.
+A.4.F.6 If a student is in default of payment of their tuition fee or has failed to agree an instalment plan with the University Finance Department within 28 days of the suspension, the Chief Finance Officer (or nominee) may recommend the student's enrolment is terminated. - A.4.F.7 A student whose enrolment has been terminated on the basis of failing to pay fees may lodge an appeal against the decision within 10 working days of the date of the termination letter.
+An appeal must be lodged on the form provided (available from the Governance team) on either of the following grounds only: